-People experiencing problems in an intimate relationship, predicaments with others at work or the emergence of a family crisis are most likely to benefit from psychotherapeutic intervention.
+People experiencing problems in an intimate relationship, predicaments with others at work or the emergence of family crisis are likely to benefit from psychotherapeutic intervention.
 The clarifying and stabilizing effects of psychotherapy can greatly enhance any relationship, whether professional or private.
 Though many relationship transitions are aspects of ordinary life, people often desire consultation with a therapist in order to better navigate their changing circumstances.

 Sexuality, sexual concerns

-Most people have sexual questions at some point that seem complex and are difficult to discuss.
+Most people have sexual questions that seem complex and are difficult to discuss.
 Consultation with a psychotherapist experienced in the area of sexuality can provide a safe place to address and resolve sexual concerns.
 Dr. Dwyer is LGBTQ+ and works with a full range of sexual matters including sexual and gender identity, conflict in sexual relationships and sexual dysfunctions.

 Grief and loss